chrisjiang7/grade-calculator/README.md

 # grade-calculator
-calculates grades given in list
+calculates grades given in a list